CharlotteDowns/design-system-stuff/docs/documentation/make-first-prototype/show-users-answers.md

 You must also change `<span class="govuk-visually-hidden"> date of birth</span>` to `<span class="govuk-visually-hidden"> your most impressive juggling trick</span>`.

 Go to http://localhost:3000/start and answer the questions to check the answer to question 2 works.

-### Delete the remaining example answers

-There are example answers on the ‘Check your answers’ template page that you do not need.
-You can delete these example answers from the `check-your-answers.html` file.

-1. Find and delete the section that starts with `<div class="govuk-summary-list__row">` and contains `Contact information`.

-2. Find and delete the section that starts with `<div class="govuk-summary-list__row">` and contains `Contact details`.

-3. Delete everything from the line that contains `Application details` down to the line that contains `Now send your application`.

 [Next (Let the user change their answers)](let-user-change-answers)